purpleidea/mgmt/DOCUMENTATION.md

 patch to this documentation.
 I'll merge your question, and add a patch with the answer!

+### Why is etcd packaged in?

+Can one choose an external instance of etcd?
+For example on CoreOS one have it running already.
+Don't packaging it would make the binary also lighter.

 ##Reference
 Please note that there are a number of undocumented options.
 For more information on these options, please view the source at: